Loading...

 We always recommend a private guide if budget allows.
 Not only will your guide make sure your journey transpires as smooth as possible, they also help overcome language barriers and offer valuable insights into Gorilla behaviours, as well other local fauna and flora.
 All of our guides are experienced in Gorilla trekking safaris and can help you navigate the local culture & customs, as well as advise on all other aspects of the trek.
 They can also assist with photography & more technical aspects of your trip, ensuring you will have memories to keep forever and show family & friends back home.

-Contact us to enquire about a private guided safari.
+Contact us to enquire about a private guided safari or have a look at our upcoming gorilla safari with private guide Nick Kleer.

 What kind of trek should I book?